arkanum/ALTS-Registration/README.md

 7. Save the file, ensuring the name is php.ini
 8. Go back to the main folder
 9. Copy the contents of the Repositry into the web_root folder
-10. Go back to the main folder and double click the mongoose application.
+10. Go back to the main folder and double click the mongoose application.~~ Mongoose is trial software.
+I need to find an alternative :(

 If you have allready have server software: Ensure that sqlite is enabled (default for php5.4 and above I think), then copy the files to the web directory